YASHCHOWDARY/UMBC-DATA606-Capstone/docs/Resume.md

 - Banglore
 - Employment Date: 01/2022 - 06/2022,
 - Assessment of data quality and completeness in preparation for data quality analysis.
-- Using Visualization to present better insights through Dashboard.
+- Using Visualization to present better insights through the Dashboard.

 ##Data Science Intern
 -BEPEC SOLUTIONS